Bill6006/AWS-Hands-On-Labs-Beginner-to-Advanced/Level 01 - static-website-s3/README.md

 4. Check "I acknowledge..." to Turn off block all public access, then Create Bucket.
 5. Under the Objects tab in your Bucket settings, Click "Upload".
 6. Upload your static website files.
-   - The necessary file are located in the **Resources** folder of this repository called **index.html**.
+   - The necessary files are located in the **Resources** folder of this repository called **index.html**.
-7. Under Bucket's **Properties** Tab, scroll down to "Static website hosting" > "Edit" > "Enable" > name "Index Document" the file name "index.html".
+7. Under Bucket's **Properties** Tab, scroll down to "Static website hosting" > "Edit" > "Enable".
 8. Choose "Host a static website".
-9. Enter the index document name (ex. index.html which again is the one from the Resources folder), Then Click Upload.
+9. Enter the index document name (ex. index.html which again is the one from the Resources folder), Then select save changes.

 ### Step 3: Configure Permissions
 1. Under Bucket's **Permissions** Tab, Edit the **Bucket Policy** to allow public read access.